rust-lang/cargo/doc/book/src/reference/unstable.md

 (just like when it is selected for sanitization).
 Paths to all other source files will not be affected.

-This will not affect any hard-coded paths in the source code, such as in strings.

 ##### Unremap files

 When the `object` scope is active and debuginfo is enabled,